YinkaiYu/20251018_signtestbyCodex/README.md

 The JSON produced by the CLI or `SimulationResult.to_dict()` includes:

 - `measurements`: averages of `S(X)` components (`re`, `im`, `abs`).
-- `variances`: sample variances (no autocorrelation correction) for diagnostics.
+- `variances`: sample variances computed from sweep-sized bins (first-order autocorrelation mitigation) for diagnostics.
 - `diagnostics`: counts/acceptance ratios for momentum & permutation moves, plus sweep totals.
 - `samples`: number of measurement samples accumulated (`sweeps`).